Almay • TLC Truly Lasting Color • Foundations

 Age: 18 & Under Skin: Oily, Fair, Warm Hair: Other Eyes: Brown

 I'm not going to call it a Holy Grail foundation, because I don't think that really exists for me.
 When it comes to foundation, I like to mix it up.
-Some days I wear a very light foundation with concealer, other days I want a doll-like Colorstay finish.
+Some days I wear a very light foundation with concealer, other days I want a heavier finish.
 My foundation preference depends on the occasion, my mood, and the condition of my skin.
-That being said, (and I hope this does not come off as contradictory) if I wasn't as fussy, this would be HG.
+That being said, this is an almost-HG foundation.

-COVERAGE: This is a medium coverage foundation.
+This is a medium coverage foundation.
 I think this does what, ideally, foundation is supposed to do.
 The foundation creates a smooth base for the rest of your make up by covering most acne scarring and redness.
 I would not describe this as full coverage because it didn't cover my very deep acne scarring and prominent cysts, but most full coverage foundations that can do this tend to look cakey.
 I prefer to have a light base, building it up as much as possible without looking cakey.
-Then, I would take a concealer and dot it on the imperfections that I couldn't cover with the foundation.
-I would prefer to use two products, than build up a high coverage foundation and look cakey.
 I don't always have to look perfectly made-up and fully concealed, sometimes I don't mind having some of my imperfections show as long as the foundation improves the overall look of my skin.

-SIDENOTE: This is possibly my favorite thing about this foundation mostly because I never believed it could be possible until now.
-I'm not sure if this is also related to the finish, but I could honestly say that this is the most comfortable foundation I have EVER put on.
-I've never understood how people could sleep with foundation on.
+SIDENOTE: This is possibly my favorite thing about this foundation, mostly because I never believed it could be possible until now.
+I'm not sure if this is also related to the finish, but I could honestly say that this is the most comfortable foundation I have ever put on.
 Usually, throughout the day, my foundation feels very heavy and oily on my face.
-I always feel freed whenever I take off any foundation, no matter how light-coverage it claims to be.
 I didn't encounter any heaviness with this foundation, although it is medium-coverage and long-lasting.
 In fact, I almost fell asleep with this on.
-I could touch my face and lie down on a pillow without worrying about the foundation transferring, and that is a miracle to me.
+Amazing.

 PRICE: This foundation was about $11-$13.
-I have tried many high-end foundations-- Mac Studio Fix Fluid, Makeup Forever HD foundation, ELDW-- and some of these are entirely worth the money, but the price tag does not always guarantee great results.
-A lot of these high-end foundations have the same ingredients as drugstore foundations and break me out equally.
-Consumers are usually just paying more for the brand name.
+I have tried many high-end foundations-- Mac Studio Fix Fluid, Makeup Forever HD foundation, ELDW-- and some of these are entirely worth the money, but price tag don't always guarantee great results.
 Try this out even if you prefer buying high-end foundations, you might save yourself a lot of money.

 CONSISTENCY: This is hard to explain, but I'll give it my best shot. :P This is the thickest liquid foundation I've tried.
 It's very emollient, yet it's still liquidy enough to pump out of the bottle.
 If someone took a whipped or mousse foundation and mixed/diluted it with water, it would have the texture of this foundation.